henritns/finlex-cli/README.md

 # Finlex CLI

 Command line utility for tracking legislation.
+The command `finlex changes` initiates a comparison of _statute numbers_ (e.g. 134/2016) between numbers in a local file and numbers in the statute versions data obtained from the [Semantic Finlex](http://data.finlex.fi/en/main).

 ## Installation